Saleem Marsoof: Education

-Justice Marsoof was educated at Arethusa College, Wellawatte, Zahira College, Colombo and at Royal College Colombo.
+Marsoof was educated at Arethusa College, Wellawatte, Zahira College, Colombo and at Royal College Colombo.
 In 1971, he graduated from the University of Ceylon Colombo campus, with a Bachelor of Laws Degree (LLB) winning the Gate Mudaliyar Edmund Pieris prize awarded for academic excellence, and after passing the Final Examination at Sri Lanka Law College for the Admission of Advocates held in October 1973, was admitted to the Bar as an Attorney-at-law of the Supreme Court of Sri Lanka in June 1974.
 He holds two degrees of Master of Laws (LLM) awarded by the University of Colombo in 1984 and the University of San Diego School of Law, California, in 1990.
 He has been the recipient of fellowships awarded by the British Council, the Commonwealth Secretariat and the World Intellectual Property Organization (WIPO) for study and training in various areas of law, and in 1996, he was awarded the Nuffield Commonwealth Fellowship by the Nuffield Foundation, London, for study and research at the Institute of Advanced Legal Studies of the University of London, which enabled him also to gain first hand work experience on takeovers and mergers at the Panel on Takeovers and Mergers, London.